flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 * Go to [our example NWB file](https://neurosift.app/?p=/nwb&url=https://api.dandiarchive.org/api/assets/25b641ae-5a56-49c2-893c-7dd19d039912/download/&dandisetId=000552&dandisetVersion=0.230630.2304).
 * Click on processing/behavior -> SleepStates
-* Click on "Load in Python".
+* In the left panel, click on "Load in Python".
 You will get a Python script you can run to lazy load the data using LINDI.

 ![image](https://github.com/user-attachments/assets/3f8670f3-280f-4755-a494-d3762b95d400)